-2.13 Technical Standards for Admission to CUSOM
+3.3 Technical Standards for Admission to CUSOM

 The requirements to succeed at CUSOM are those necessary to successfully complete the curriculum and to practice osteopathic medicine with full practice rights.
 Students must be able to function in a variety of learning and clinical settings, and to quickly, accurately, and consistently learn and process data.
-Osteopathic physicians utilize palpation (clinically appropriate touching) as part of the osteopathic approach to treatment.
-As part of the educational process, CUSOM students must be able to tolerate being touched, examined and receive osteopathic manipulation by members of both genders, and to touch, examine and provide osteopathic manipulation to others (of both genders) in order to acquire the skills necessary for palpation and examination.
+Osteopathic physicians utilize palpation (clinically appropriate touching) as part of the physical examination and osteopathic approach to treatment.
+As part of the educational process, CUSOM students must be able to tolerate being palpated, examined and receive osteopathic manipulation by members of all genders, and to touch, examine, and provide osteopathic manipulation to others (of all genders) in order to acquire the skills necessary for palpation and examination.
 This palpation is performed in a professional and appropriate manner.

-Acquiring the skills to palpate and examine patients requires a student to examine partially disrobed patients of both genders and is mandatory for successful completion of the curriculum at CUSOM.
+Acquiring the skills to palpate and examine patients requires a student to examine partially disrobed patients of all genders and is mandatory for successful completion of the curriculum at CUSOM.
 Students are required to participate fully as both the examiner and examinee in various clinical laboratory experiences.
-In Clinical Skills and Osteopathic Manipulative Medicine laboratory experiences, as well as other clinical laboratories where skills are acquired, students are required to participate in the examination of fellow students of both genders who may be partially disrobed.
+In Clinical Skills and Osteopathic Manipulative Medicine laboratory experiences, as well as other clinical laboratories where physical examination skills are acquired, students are required to participate in the examination of fellow students of all genders who may be partially disrobed.

-In order to be able to gain appropriate clinical exposure to the regions being examined and osteopathic manipulative techniques to be provided, students need to wear attire such as shorts and are expected to partially disrobe for certain laboratory experiences.
-Please refer to the Dress Code Policy for additional information.
+In order to be able to gain appropriate clinical exposure to the regions being examined and osteopathic manipulative techniques to be provided, students need to wear attire, such as shorts and are expected to partially disrobe for certain laboratory experiences.
+Please refer to the Dress Code Policy (Section 6.5 of this Bulletin) for additional information.